Styria (Slovenia): Statistical division

 Nowadays, many of these peripheral areas are no longer considered part of Styria.
-An exception is the Prlekija subregion, which is still widely considered part of Styria.
+An exception is the Prlekija subregion, which is still widely considered part of the region.

-Division into various statistical regions

-In 2005, Slovenia was divided into 12 statistical regions.
-Most of the Styria area is now divided into the Drava region (Podravska regija) and Savinja region (Savinjska regija).
-An area along the Mura region with Ljutomer as its center, known historically as Prlekija, has been incorporated in the Mura region (Pomurje or Pomurska regija), and a number of Lower Styrian municipalities including the town of Slovenj Gradec have been attached to Carinthia, thereby doubling its area.
 The name Štajerska disappeared from official use in 1922, when the Kingdom of Serbs, Croats, and Slovenes was administratively divided into oblasts.
 Nevertheless, the name is still very much alive in both colloquial and media language, and it is part of established cultural and geographical terminology.
 It also continues to be employed in the promotion of tourism.

 Cities and towns

 The cultural and economic centre of Lower Styria has always been the city of Maribor.
-Other major towns are Celje, Velenje, Ptuj, Brežice, and Slovenj Gradec.
-The latter two are no longer considered to be a part of Styria proper: Slovenj Gradec has been attached to Carinthia, forming that enlarged region's new cultural and economic centre, whereas Brežice is one of the major centers of the Posavje region which developed after World War II on both banks of the Sava river.
+Other major towns are Brežice, Celje, Ptuj, Slovenj Gradec, Slovenska Bistrica, and Velenje.

 Tourism

 Styria is known for its white wine, especially Ljutomer Riesling, for the Pohorje ski resort, for cultural festivals and for pumpkin seed oil.
 It is also known as a hop-growing area producing Styrian Goldings, a variety of the English aroma hop Fuggles.